handy0102/cse15l-lab-report/labreport2.md

   }
 ```
 These changes fixed the bug because it creates a new array and copies the data from the orginal array reversely.
 Then I take the new array and copies its data directly into the original array.

+## Part 3
+This lab definetely helped me understand what getQuery.split does and the other methods that are used to create a web server.
+It splits the path so you can actually extract information/data and use it to put onto your website.